 To restore this ability, the Bagusts next added a Kelpie to the mix.
 This breed is an Australian sheepdog, something like a stocky dingo with tan markings.
 The resulting puppies were the epitome of everything an Australian drover could want—tough, hardy, loyal, and silent, but tenacious heelers.
-Other crossbreeding experiments were tried after this, but all failed.
-The new Australian Cattle Dog (AuCaDo) was already perfected.
+After this generation, subsequent crossbreeding experiments failed.
+The new Australian Cattle Dog (AuCaDo) was already perfect.

-Australian Cattle Dog fans of all stripes have also manged to achieve better public recognition of their breed.
-As of 2016, the AuCaDo ranked 54th in popularity according to AKC statistics.
-Many heelers, both registered and unregistered, have become indispensable hands on ranches across the country.
+Australian Cattle Dog fans have successfully achieved public recognition of their breed.
+As of 2021, the AuCaDo ranked 51st in popularity according to AKC statistics.
+Many heelers, both registered and unregistered, have become indispensable ranch hands.
 The blue variety is more popular than the red.

 In addition to herding instinct, the AuCaDo has a strong protective instinct and a keen nose that comes in handy in many dangerous tasks.
 He excels in personal protection, police duty, and drug detection.
 Similarly, he can make a good showing in Schutzhund, a test involving obedience, tracking, and protection tasks originally designed to evaluate working German Shepherds.
 Finally, the AuCaDo’s nose has also been put to work tracking endangered wildlife for conservation purposes.

 The intelligence, endurance, and loyalty of the Australian Cattle Dog can make him a good assistance dog for the disabled, but it also makes him a great companion in more casual pursuits.
 He frequently finds his way into the tops ranks of intense sports such as agility and flyball, and he is an ideal partner for serious hikers, bikers, and runners.
-For those who prefer being towed, the AuCaDo is a powerful draft dog that enjoys skijoring (pulling the owner on skis) and the similar sport of bikejoring.
+The AuCaDo is also a powerful draft dog that enjoys skijoring (pulling the owner on skis) and the similar sport of bikejoring.

 The Australian Cattle Dog is among the most challenging dogs to own and train, but the challenge is incredibly rewarding to those who are firm enough to channel the breed’s instincts productively.
-This is a dog that will test the will power of every family member, particularly while going through adolescence.
+This is a dog that will test the will power of every family member, particularly during adolescence.
 He needs firm, consistent guidance, but also plenty of love and fun.
-He thrives on positive training methods, particularly clicker training, which appeals to his desire for clarity and his enjoyment of a challenge followed by a reward.
-He is incredibly smart and learns fast, so don’t bore him with excessive repetition.

 The AuCaDo is typically a one-person dog, although he will love and protect all of his family members.
-He is often compared to velcro, since he has a strong desire to be with his people and to help them with whatever they are doing.
+He has a strong desire to be with his people and to help them with whatever they are doing.
 Finding him a job is not optional.
 He needs a responsibility to feel useful and to work off his abundant energy.
 Once he has received the requisite mental and physical stimulation, he is a calm but alert guardian, one that can be trusted implicitly.

 This dog can be a little too rough in his play for seniors or very small children, but he is an excellent companion for older children.
-He may chase the family cat unless he has been raised with it and taught better manners.
+He may chase the family cat unless taught better manners from a young age.
 He can usually get along with a familiar submissive dog, preferably of the opposite sex.
-The Australian Cattle Dog is not recommended for homes with other dominant, strong-willed dogs, however, and he does not get along well with strangers, either.
+The Australian Cattle Dog is not recommended for homes with other dominant, strong-willed dogs, however.
+He does not get along well with strangers, either.
 He is not afraid to bite, but this does not mean he is unstable or vicious.
 In the mind of an AuCaDo, the rules are quite simple—everything is his.
 That includes the yard, the toys, the food, the truck, and the people.
 Trespassers will be prosecuted to the full extent of the law.

-The Australian Cattle Dog is used to working independently, calling his own shots when herding cattle.
+The Australian Cattle Dog operates independently when herding cattle.
 He tends to work close to the stock, but relies on force rather than eye for control.
 He is a silent, serious worker.
-A stubborn animal just makes him more determined, and a kick that would turn other dogs off from herding for life is likely to be received with open jaws.
+A stubborn animal just makes him more determined, and a kick that would turn other dogs off from herding for life is likely to meet with open jaws.

-Most experienced owners feel that there is little if any difference in temperament between red heelers and blue heelers, contrary to popular belief.
+Most owners feel that there is little if any difference in temperament between red heelers and blue heelers.
 There is, however, a difference between working and show lines.
-Although the two are similar, the working type is even more intense and energetic than the show type, definitely not something the average pet owner is prepared to deal with but perfect for the ranch.
+Although the two are similar, the working type is even more intense and energetic than the show type, definitely not something the average pet owner is prepared to deal with but perfect for the working ranch.